tlverse/sl3/README.md

 der Laan, Polley, and Hubbard (2007).
 The Super Learner algorithm performs ensemble learning in one of two fashions:

-1. The “discrete” Super Learner can be used to select the best prediction algorithm among a supplied library of learning algorithms (“learners” in the `sl3` nomenclature) – that is, that algorithm which minimizes the cross-validated risk with respect to some appropriate loss function.
+1. The *discrete* Super Learner can be used to select the best prediction algorithm from among a supplied library of machine learning algorithms (“learners” in the `sl3` nomenclature) – that is, the discrete Super Learner is the single learning algorithm that minimizes the cross-validated risk with respect to an appropriate loss function.
-2. The “ensemble” Super Learner can be used to assign weights to specified learning algorithms (in a user-supplied library) in order to create a combination of these learners that minimizes the cross-validated risk with respect to an appropriate loss function.
-    This notion of weighted combinations has also been called *stacked regression* (Breiman 1996).
+2. The *ensemble* Super Learner can be used to assign weights to a set of specified learning algorithms (from a user-supplied library of such algorithms) so as to create a combination of these learners that minimizes the cross-validated risk with respect to an appropriate loss function.
+This notion of weighted combinations has also been referred to as *stacked regression* (Breiman 1996) and *stacked generalization* (Wolpert 1992).

 -----